LuizGabrielTeixeira/LuizGabrielTeixeira/README.md

-# 👋 Welcome to My GitHub!
+# Welcome to My GitHub! 🤘🏼

-## 🧑‍💻 About Me
+## 🧑🏼‍💻 About Me
 Hi!
 I’m a Brazilian Computer Science student currently studying at *ISEP - IPP* in Portugal.
-Born in 2001 and raised in Brazil, I moved to Portugal in September to start my graduation.
+Born in 2001 and raised in Brazil, I moved to Portugal in September 2023 to start my graduation.

 ## 🌱 Interests and Skills
 I enjoy studying and practicing:
-- *Java*: Exploring the fundamentals of object-oriented programming.
+- *Java* : Exploring the fundamentals of object-oriented programming.
-- *Git*: Using version control for efficient and organized development.
+- *Git* : Using version control for efficient and organized development.
-- *Unix/Linux*: Currently learning and practicing through WSL (Windows Subsystem for Linux) while deepening my understanding of Unix systems.
+- *Unix/Linux* : Currently learning and practicing through WSL (Windows Subsystem for Linux) while deepening my understanding of Unix systems.

 ## 🎯 My Goals
 I’m constantly working towards: